 Planned Activities The Problem Properties Unit identifies the city's worst properties in terms of meeting housing code standards and develops effective solutions to reduce or eliminate problems and establish long-lasting goals of quality housing.
 Solutions include mitigation steps up to securing buildings with boards, winterizing condemned properties, entering into restoration agreements to rehab vacant propertes, or demolishing buildings under the provisions of Chapter 249 on the city's code of ordinances.

+25 Project Name HOME Program

+Target Area

+Goals Supported Sustainable, Affordable Housing

+Needs Addressed Affordable Housing

+Funding HOME: \$2,766,717

-25 Project Name HOME Program Target Area Goals Supported Sustainable, Affordable Housing Needs Addressed Affordable Housing Special Needs: Homeless/HIV/AIDS Planning & Administration Funding HOME: \$2,030,982 Description Administration of HOME program and funding for multifamily rental development and single family homeownership.
-Target Date 5/31/2021 Estimate the number and type of families that will benefit from the proposed activities 110 low- and moderate-income households assisted with homeownership and affordable rental opportunities.
-Location Description 105 Fifth Avenue South Minneapolis
+Description Administration of HOME program and funding for multifamily rental development and single family homeownership.

+Target Date

+Estimate the number and type of families that will benefit from the proposed activities

+Location Description

 Planned Activities Administration of HOME program and funding for multifamily rental development and single family homeownership.
-Program income can be realized through this program.
-Funding is estimated to be allocated as follows: Homeownership Works (approximately 15 Housing Units), Affordable Housing Trust Fund (95 Housing Units), 10% Administration.
-Overall, a minimum of 15% of the grant will be used to support CHDO-sponsored activities.
+Program income can be realized through this program and is estimated to be \$700,000.
+Funding is estimated to be allocated as follows: Homeownership Works (approximately 15 Housing Units) up to \$643,754, Affordable Housing Trust Fund (95 Housing Units) up to \$1,916,292 (inclusive of an estimated \$700,000 of program income), up to 10% for Administration (\$206,671) .
+Overall, a minimum of 15% of the grant (\$310,008) will be used to support CHDO-sponsored activities.
 The HOME funds will be used as development gap on new and rehabilitated ownership and rental projects and affordability gap assistance on ownership projects.
 Further details on delivery of HOME funds for multifamily rental development and single family homeownership is contained in the Appendix.

-26 Project Name Emergency Solutions Grants (ESG) Target Area Goals Supported Sustainable, Affordable Housing Safe, Equitable, Livable Environment Needs Addressed Affordable Housing Public Services Special Needs: Homeless/HIV/AIDS Planning & Administration Funding ESG: \$940,966 Description Shelter Rehabilitation/Renovation, Street Outreach, Rapid Rehousing and Homelessness Prevention services.
-Target Date 5/31/2018 Estimate the number and type of families that will benefit from the proposed activities An estimated 200 persons may be served with rapid rehousing/homelessness prevention services and 75 persons with street outreach services.
-Location Description Citywide.
+26 Project Name Emergency Solutions Grants (ESG)

+Target Area